Excitonic Resonances in Coherent Anti-Stokes Raman Scattering from Single Wall Carbon Nanotubes: Results

 \section{Results}

-Four-wave mixing comprises interaction of four photons energies, the incident three photons can excite or deexcite the system yielding an emission of the fourth one.
-We use the first and third photons of the same energy $E_p$, Pump beam.
-The second photon has a smaller energy $E_S$, Stokes beam.
-The energy of the fourth, anti-Stokes photon is pre-determined by the first three and yields $E_a=2E_p-E_S$ \cite{boyd}.
-The energy of the Stokes beam is kept constant $E_S=$1.165 eV whereas the energy of the pump beam is tunable.
-A single vibration of the system can be resonantly excited by matching the energy $E_p-E_S$ with phonon energy $E_{ph}$ \cite{livroxie}.
-Intuitively one would expect a more efficient CARS process whenever the $E_i, (i=p,S,a)$ meets excitonic resonance of the nanotube (er-CARS).
-The photon energies for $E_p$, $E_S$ and $E_a$ are compared with the exciton energies used in Figure \ref{FIG:sch}a, where it is possible to observe different resonances.
-We therefore need a model to describe the influence of resonant states explicitly \cite{boyd}.
+Four-wave mixing comprises the interaction of four photons; incident three photons can excite or de-excite the system yielding an emission of the fourth photon.
+In CARS two incident have the same energy $E_p$ and originate from the pump beam.
+The third Stokes photon $E_S$ has a smaller energy.
+The energy of the fourth anti-Stokes photon is pre-determined by the first three and yields $E_a=2E_p-E_S$ \cite{boyd}.
+In our setup the energy of the Stokes beam is kept constant $E_S=$1.165 eV, whereas the energy of the pump beam can be adjusted to match particular phonon.
+The total non-linear enhancement has vibrational and excitonic components